-- Work effectively in commercial food production environments such as restaurants, hotels and resorts, private clubs and institutional foodservice, catering, and other food related businesses - Apply skills in communication and interpersonal relationships, safety and sanitation, industry terminology, and leadership - Utilize knowledge in many forms of cookery, hot and cold food preparation, soups and sauces, buffet presentations, dining room service, beverage management, and storeroom procedures - Interpret weights and measurements, calculate and execute standard recipes, and understand and implement cost controls and inventories - Demonstrate appropriate work ethic through proper conduct and dress - Respect the importance of diversity in the broadest sense related to food, culture and people - 7.
-Demonstrate a commitment to continued professional growth.
+- Work effectively in commercial food production environments such as restaurants, hotels and resorts, private clubs and institutional foodservice, catering, and other food related businesses. - Apply skills in communication and interpersonal relationships, safety and sanitation, industry terminology, and leadership. - Utilize knowledge in many forms of cookery, hot and cold food preparation, soups and sauces, buffet presentations, dining room service, beverage management, and storeroom procedures. - Interpret weights and measurements, calculate and execute standard recipes, and understand and implement cost controls and inventories. - Demonstrate appropriate work ethic through proper conduct and dress. - Demonstrate the importance of diversity as it relates to food and culture. - 7.
+Identify the benefits of continued professional growth.